rom-rb/rom-rb.org/source/blog/2017-01-30-rom-3-0-released.html.md

 end
 ```

-Maybe you noticed that we passed `tasks` relation object to `left_join` - this is another new feature.
+Maybe you noticed that we passed `tasks` relation object to `left_join`—this is another new feature.

 ### Improved joins

-You can now pass relation objects to `join`, `left_join` and `right_join` and, assuming you configured associations, your relation will do the work for you to join correct table with join conditions already set.
+You can now pass relation objects to `join`, `left_join` and `right_join`, and, assuming you configured associations, your relation will do the work for you to join the correct table with join conditions already set.
 Furthermore, it will be automatically qualified.
 Here's what it means:

 ``` ruby
 class Tasks < ROM::Relation[:sql]